|

-About 3 weeks after my 18th birthday, I was at Lackland AFB in San Antonio, Texas enjoying
+About 3 weeks after my 18th birthday, I was at Lackland AFB in San Antonio,

-shot at.
+in planes being shot at.
 Maybe I was better off in the lab.

-My Layfayette movie camera became a casualty when it was damaged in shipping to me at
+My Layfayette movie camera became a casualty when it was damaged in shipping

-capability, fader and lap-dissolve function.
+frame capability, fader and lap-dissolve function.
 It's 1.8 f-stop also allowed me get better results from my off-the-screen

 compositing.
 The pieces for STAR TRIX were falling into place.

-| Art at Doc Photo 1973 |
+Art at Doc Photo 1973 |

 |

-For the first 18 months of my stay at Vandenberg, I lived in the old World
+For the first 18 months of my stay at Vandenberg, I lived in the

-going to LA and getting into the film business.
+of going to LA and getting into the film business.
 I was even allowed to participate in some of their film projects, one being

 a Security Police training film.
 I played the annoying roommate who gets attacked by his partner and saved by the SPs.

-During this time the idea of doing a clay animated STAR TREK spoof in 16mm
+During this time the idea of doing a clay animated STAR TREK spoof

-| Jim Ereaux menaces the bridge (February 1974) |
+Jim Ereaux menaces the bridge (February 1974) |

 |

-In January of 1974, work on the sets was progressing nicely when a major setback occurred.
+In January of 1974, work on the sets was progressing nicely when a major setback

+occurred.
 With the U.S. withdrawal from Vietnam and the glut of servicemen returning to stateside installations, the Pentagon announced

 a program of troop reductions.
 Anyone meeting the eligibilty requirements would be allowed to separate from active duty in